nikkoxd/dotfiles/README.md

 - automatically reload everything except neovim, discord and spicetify
 - automatically apply the wallpaper

+This alias is bound to `w` key in Yazi, or `W` for a light colorscheme

 <details>
 <summary>Applying the Neovim theme</summary>
 <br>